vantage6/vantage6-workshop/episodes/chap4_manage_via_ui.md

 Go to the administration page in the vantage6 UI, and do the following:

-1. Create a new organization
+1. Create a new role
-2. Create a new user (`Researcher` role plus the permission to view their own task)
+2. Create a new user and grant them the new role you created
-3. Check what permissions you have, can you create a new user and grant them the permissions you don't have?
+3. Re-login to the vantage6 UI with the new user account and check if they have the permissions you granted them
-4. Create a new collaboration

-Which steps are challenging for you?

 ::::::::::::::::::::::::::::::::::::::::::::::::